-Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms and amending Council Directive 82/891/EEC, and Directives 2001/24/EC, 2002/47/EC, 2004/25/EC, 2005/56/EC, 2007/36/EC, 2011/35/EU, 2012/30/EU and 2013/36/EU, and Regulations (EU) No 1093/2010 and (EU) No 648/2012, OJ L 173, 12.6.2014, p.
+4 Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms and amending Council Directive 82/891/EEC, and Directives 2001/24/EC, 2002/47/EC, 2004/25/EC, 2005/56/EC, 2007/36/EC, 2011/35/EU, 2012/30/EU and 2013/36/EU, and Regulations (EU) No 1093/2010 and (EU) No 648/2012, OJ L 173, 12.6.2014, p.
 190

-Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, OJ L 176, 27.6.2013, p.1
+5 Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, OJ L 176, 27.6.2013, p.1

-Regulation (EU) No 806/2014 of the European Parliament and of the Council of 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund and amending Regulation (EU) No 1093/2010, OJ L 225, 30.7.2014, p.
-1

-Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC, OJ L 176, 27.6.2013, p.
+6 Regulation (EU) No 806/2014 of the European Parliament and of the Council of 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund and amending Regulation (EU) No 1093/2010, OJ L 225, 30.7.2014, p.
+1 7 Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC, OJ L 176, 27.6.2013, p.
 338

-- (3) Member States should ensure that institutions should have sufficient loss-absorbing and recapitalisation capacity in accordance with resolution plans-to ensure smooth and fast absorption of losses and recapitalisation with a minimum impact on financial stability and taxpayers.
-This should be achieved through constant compliance by institutions with a TLAC minimum requirement that will be implemented in Union law by Regulation (EU) No 575/2013 and a requirement for own funds and eligible-liabilities as provided in Directive 2014/59/EU. - (4) The TLAC standard, that will be implemented in Union law by Regulation (EU) No 575/2013, requires G-SIIs to meet the minimum TLAC requirement, with certain exceptions, with subordinated liabilities that rank in insolvency below liabilities excluded from TLAC ('subordination requirement').
+- (3) Member States should ensure that institutions should have sufficient loss-absorbing and recapitalisation capacity to ensure smooth and fast absorption of losses and recapitalisation with a minimum impact on financial stability and taxpayers.
+This should be achieved through constant compliance by institutions with a TLAC minimum requirement that will be implemented in Union law through an amendment of Regulation (EU) No 575/2013 and a requirement for own funds and eligible liabilities as provided in Directive 2014/59/EU. - (4) The TLAC standard, that will be implemented in Union law through an amendment of Regulation (EU) No 575/2013, requires G-SIIs to meet the minimum TLAC requirement, with certain exceptions, with subordinated liabilities that rank in insolvency below liabilities excluded from TLAC ('subordination requirement').
 Under the TLAC standard, subordination should be achieved through the legal effects of a contract ('contractual subordination'), the laws of a given jurisdiction ('statutory subordination') or a given corporate structure ('structural subordination').
-Where required by Directive 2014/59/EU allows resolution authorities to request, on a case by case basis, that institutions within its scope should meet their firm-specific requirement with subordinated liabilities so as to minimise the risk of legal challenge by creditors on the basis that their losses in resolution are higher than the losses that they would incur under normal insolvency proceedings (no creditor worse off principle). - (5) A number of Member States have amended or are in the process of amending the insolvency ranking of unsecured senior debt under their national insolvency law to allow their institutions to comply with the subordination requirement in an easier manner and, thereby, to facilitate resolution. - (6) The national rules adopted so far diverge significantly.
-The absence of harmonised Union rules creates uncertainty for issuing institutions and investors alike and makes the application of the bail-in tool for cross-border institutions more difficult.
-This could also result in competitive distortions on the internal market given that the costs for institutions to comply with the subordination requirement and the costs borne by investors when buying debt instruments issued by institutions may differ considerably across the Union.
+Where required by Directive 2014/59/EU, institutions within its scope should meet their firm-specific requirement with subordinated liabilities so as to minimise the risk of legal challenge by creditors on the basis that their losses in resolution are higher than the losses that they would incur under normal insolvency proceedings (no creditor worse off principle).